mbizhani/mbizhani.github.io/_drafts/docker02.md

   - [http://localhost/web](http://localhost/web) - Nginx default page
   - [http://localhost/portainer](http://localhost/portainer) - Portainer application
 - For volumes, `./DIR` can be used to create a `DIR` in current directory on host (line 34 if `VOL_BASE_DIR` is undefined).
-  - Note: relative volume is only possible in `docker-compose` and later it is translated into absolute directory ({% raw %}`docker container inspect -f '{{ .HostConfig.Binds }}' example_portainer_1`{% endraw %})
+  - **Note**: relative volume is only possible in `docker-compose` and later it is translated into absolute directory ({% raw %}`docker container inspect -f '{{ .HostConfig.Binds }}' example_portainer_1`{% endraw %})
 - `docker-compose stop` - stop all running containers
 - `docker-compose start` - start all stopped containers